-Facebook’s native (hosted by the platform itself) video feature is fairly new, but it is already making waves on the social media giant – more than 100-million hours of video are viewed on Facebook every day.
-Facebook is a great place to share videos because they can be shared easily within the platform, and have the capacity to reach a large number of Facebook users.
-Additionally, many people have observed that native Facebook videos seem to enjoy better organic reach than YouTube videos shared on Facebook.
+Facebook is a great place to publish videos because they can be shared easily within the platform, and have the capacity to reach a large number of Facebook users – more than 100-million hours of video are viewed on Facebook every day.
+Additionally, many people have observed that native (hosted by the platform itself) Facebook videos seem to enjoy better organic reach than YouTube videos shared on Facebook.

 Because the default settings for Facebook videos are to play immediately as a person scrolls, and to be muted, it works well to tailor your videos specifically for Facebook.
 Pay attention to striking visual content, and if there is spoken content, you should include subtitles.